MicrochipTech/PIC32MZW1_Workshop/README.md

 Then dive-in the collection of code example available and evaluate an existing application from different levels, on a scale from beginner up to advanced users.

-Continue the PIC32MZ W1 journey by developing a Secured Smart Home application from scratch with detailled step by step instructions.
+Continue the PIC32MZ W1 journey by developing a Secured Smart Home application from scratch with detailed step by step instructions.

 <p align="center">
 <img src="resources/media/workshop_flow.png" width=>